OskarAhl/bite-sized-coding-bits/content/blog/laziness-thunks-and-streams/index.md

 ### Streams:

 With a stream you can generate an infinite sequence of values.
-Since the stream can generate an infinite amount of values you cannot call a function and "create" all the infinite values at once.
+Because streams can generate an infinite amount of values you cannot just call a function and "create" all the infinite values at once, that would cause our program to run out of memory.

+So how do you represent the infinite?

-By using thunks you can create an infinite sequence of values -- since a thunk is not evaluated immediately.
+This is where thunks come into play, by using thunks you can represent an infinite sequence of values -- since a thunk is not evaluated immediately.

 A basic stream can be represented by a function that returns a pair: a value and a thunk that will generate the next value:

 ```
+// thunkToGenerateNextValue is a function declaration
 [value, thunkToGenerateNextValue]
 ```